HMLab Operating Standards

 Levels of involvement

-The level of involvement in research will depend on your lab experience and long-term professional goals.
-Students interested in research are allowed to shadow, observe, and talk with students in my lab while they are running experiments.
-The only condition is that you shall not be disruptive while doing that.
+The level of involvement in research will depend on available space, your prior lab experience, and long-term professional goals.
+Initially, students interested in research will have the opportunity to get a sense of the lab culture by shadowing, observing, and interacting with students in the lab.
+The only condition is that you are not disrupting the work.
 If you decide to continue you will be invited to join the lab and enter the Chemistry Individual Development Plan (ChemIDP) as outlined below.

-All students begin their involvement in my lab at this level.
-The goal of this period is to go beyond observations and prototype the research experience to see if it is the right fit.
-You will assist me or other students in the lab while learning the standard operating procedures (SOPs) commonly used in my lab.
-This period will take from several weeks to several months, depending on whether we know each other and how fast you learn the techniques.
-Expected time commitment is minimum 3 hours per week of in-lab work.
+Pre-catalyst is a molecule that can, after activation be an active catalyst in a chemical reaction.
+All students begin their involvement in the lab at this level.
+The goal of this period is to go beyond shadowing and to prototype the research experience to see if it is the right fit for all.
+You will assist me or other students in the lab while learning the standard operating procedures (SOPs) commonly used in the lab.
+This period will take from several weeks to several months, depending on how well we know each other2 Maybe we just met, maybe you were student in my class. and how quickly you learn the key techniques.
+Expected time commitment is minimum 4 hours per week of in-lab work.

+Catalyst increases the rate of a reaction.
+Student research assistants are the catalysts of my research program.
 The role of a research assistant is to make a meaningful contribution to the research project.
 Training takes a lot of time and effort for everyone involved and a reasonable contribution to a research project can take several semesters.
 This is a long-term commitment for students who are serious about research, Honors Program students, and those who plan to pursue an advanced degree in the chemical sciences.
 We will discuss the goals of your research project and draft a document that specifies key results, learning objectives, time commitment, and deliverables.
 The experience is typically formalized by enrollment in Independent Study (CHEM 190) and you will be encouraged to apply for research and travel grants to support your research.
-Expected time commitment is minimum 5 hours per week of in-lab work.
+Expected time commitment is minimum 4 hours per week of in-lab work per unit of CHEM 190.

 For students in the M.S.
 Program, thesis research is one of the degree requirements.
-Graduate students may work individual or as part of a small group.
-The scope of M.S. thesis research is broader because it should allow the student to develop independence.
+The scope of M.S. thesis research is broader because it should allow the student to develop technical skills as well as independence in research.
 Therefore, the time needed to make progress is difficult to estimate.
-3 One of my research advisors, paraphrasing Sir Derek Barton, often said to me: “Time in lab is a poor predictor of success in research.
+4 One of my research advisors, paraphrasing Sir Derek Barton, often said to me: “Time in lab is a poor predictor of success in research.
 To make discoveries you need a lot of luck but the more you work the luckier you get.”

 The more time and effort you put into research, the more you can expect me to be involved.
 No matter what is your role in my lab, I am committed to your education and training.
 It is my goal to provide a research environment that is intellectually stimulating, supportive, safe, and free from harassment.